Master System, Game Gear and compilation packs for most systems

 Sega’s answer to Capcom’s final fight was so much more than just a clone, something that they could have easily done and got away with back when it was released in 1991.

-However the Super Nintendo release was incoming to western shores and Capcom had revealed that the massively popular 1989 arcade classic Final Fight was making its way to the console.
+The Super Nintendo release was heading to western shores and Capcom had revealed that the massively popular 1989 arcade classic Final Fight was making its way to the console.

-Just like Sega countered Mario with Sonic, they needed a killer game to keep the Megadrive/Genesis momentun going.
+Just like Sega countered Mario with Sonic, another killer game to keep the Megadrive/Genesis momentum going was required.